steeveroucaute10-epping/pingDiagnostic/README.md

 ```

 **Note**: If `ntplib` is not installed, the script will use local system time and warn you that timestamps may not be synchronized across computers.

+## Network Stability Metrics

+The visualization suite and log summary now include advanced stability analytics:

+- **Median stable time between disruptions** – how long the network stays healthy between timeout clusters
+- **Disruptions per hour** – frequency of outage clusters normalized per hour of monitoring
+- **Median timeout duration** – typical length of an outage (clusters consider consecutive timeouts as one disruption)
+- **Timeout duration histogram** – visual breakdown of short spikes vs lengthy outages
+- **Total timeout time** – aggregate downtime observed during the session

+Timeout clusters are derived from consecutive timeout events, so bursts of failures appear as one disruption with a specific duration.
+This helps characterize the severity and frequency of outages when sharing data with support teams.

 ## Tips for Eero Support